How a Holiday Becomes a Card-Sending Occasion

 While consumer demand is an important part of the overall equation, it alone is not enough to prompt Hallmark to create greeting cards for holidays.
 When evaluating a potential holiday offering, we consider: 1) "sendability" (How likely are people to send cards for this occasion?) and 2) whether there is a large enough consumer need across the United States.

 Today, if you wish, you can create your own holiday and create your own greeting cards to celebrate it.
-At Hallmark.com, you can select a print-on-demand paper card, personalize it with your message and photos (you can even add a sound clip), and Hallmark will stamp, address and mail the card for you.
+At Hallmark.com, you can select a print-on-demand paper card, personalize it with your message and photos (some even include a sound clip), and Hallmark will stamp, address and mail the card for you.

 Your holiday, your message, your way.